 Computer vision technology is used to process real-world information to assess specific risks more precisely, faster, and more objectively than humans.
 AI can find patterns in various scenarios to use computer vision in risk assessment.
 A popular example is remote sensing, for example, to analyze flood risk.

-AI vision is able to perform sentiment analysis for real-time risk scoring with deep learning.
+AI vision can perform sentiment analysis for real-time risk scoring with deep learning.
 The data can be used for dynamic pricing based on individual risk factors.

-While multiple academic examples have been discussed and implemented, insurers experience difficulties in realizing the opportunities in actual business processes yet.
-Only a few productive implementations are widely deployed as of today, something that is very likely to change in the near future.
+While multiple academic examples have been discussed and implemented, insurers experience difficulties in realizing the opportunities in actual business processes.
+Only a few productive implementations are widely deployed as of today, something that is very likely to change.

 Industrial IoT (IIoT) with Edge Computer Vision